Please read text!

 *EDIT* Finally my own seeds, they are very fresh so be aware of natural dormancy(they will not sprout in a couple weeks, that is normal.
-Stratification, scarification and GA3 will/may help speed up germination with these seeds, but regardless it will take time.)
+Stratification, scarification and to a lesser extent GA3 will/may help speed up germination with these seeds, but regardless it will take time.)

 Beautiful flowers, very drought tolerant and the critters leave it alone due to it’s natural toxicity.
 Yes folks, this one WILL kill you if your not careful with it.